 Most Santa Rosa business owners realize that they must pay a variety of taxes, including federal income taxes to the IRS, sales taxes, a state income tax to the California Franchise Tax Board and businesses taxes to the City of Santa Rosa.
 However, many entrepreneurs aren't aware that they must also pay a federal self-employment tax.
 Here is an overview of the tax and some of the important factors that you need to understand.

-How Much is the Self-Employment Tax?
+How Much is the Accounts Payable and the Self-Employment Tax in Santa Rosa?

 How much do you need to pay for the self-employment tax?
 That is probably the most important question on your mind.
 Fortunately, the calculations are pretty simple.